BettercareHealth/bettercare/mmh/mmh-2.md

 Information (not advice) can empower women and help them to feel in control of their situation.
 Listening skills and empathy are also vital tools to help mothers in distress.

 By not showing any judgement of the teenager, a nurse may then have the chance to develop a real therapeutic relationship with her.
-(Also see additional resources on Teen pregnancy xxxxx)
+(Also see additional information on teen pregnancy in chapter 5.)

 ## Case study 5